Reviews You Can Rely On

 Ease of Transport

 What is the likelihood that you will carry around a bulky, heavy lock, particularly if your bike is your daily commuting vehicle?
 We tested portability by riding around with them (mounted to the bike frame if a mount is provided), carrying them in a jersey pocket, or shoving them in a bag (backpack, pannier, camera bag, hip pack, the lot).
 These tests determined whether carrying the lock was a habit we could realistically keep.
-Of course, there are many bike upgrades and accessories that create more carrying options, like your favorite messenger bag, installing a basket, or buying a pannier, that makes it easier to ride with a bulky or heavy load.
+Of coumany bike upgrades and accessories createreate more carrying options, like your favorite messenger bag, installing a basket, or buying a pannier, that makes it easier to ride with a bulky or heavy load.
 Although those options were in our minds, we focused on the product's existing features and any included hardware.

 Folding locks are some of the easiest models to transport.
 The ABUS uGrip Bordo and FoldyLock Compact fold into a compact shape that fits easily into a backpack or messenger bag without taking up much space and could even fit inside generously sized pant pockets.
 They also come with easy-to-use frame mounts that can be strapped onto the bike and were among our favorite mount designs.
 Both fit onto nearly any tubular bike frame and are easy to slide into and remove from the mount, yet remain in place without rattling or ever coming close to falling out.
 It's also worth mentioning that both weigh considerably less than all the chains and U-locks that we analyzed.

-Likewise, we were impressed by the 0.46-pound ABUS 1200 Chain that easily wraps around the seat post of basically any bike.
-And due to its nylon sheath, that chain wouldn't scratch up the paint job on our sweet ride.
+Likewise, we were impressed by the 0.46-pound ABUS 1200 Chain, which easily wraps around the seat post of basically any bike.
+Thanks to its nylon sheath, that chain wouldn't scratch the paint job on our sweet ride.

-The Superbright version of the Hiplok (the version we tested) comes with a large reflective stripe on the exterior of the nylon sheath.
-When worn correctly, this reflective stripe is positioned on the rider's lower back.
+The Superbright version of the Hiplok (the version we tested) has a large reflective stripe on the exterior of the nylon sheath.
+This stripe is positioned on the rider's lower back when worn correctly.
 The LiteLok is also reflective.
-We appreciate this attention to riding safety, adding another way to be visible on the streets in low light.
+We appreciate this attention to riding safety, which adds another way to be visible on the streets in low light.
 No other models we've reviewed have reflective material that helps promote the rider's visibility.

 Next up are the U-locks.
 These heavy hitters are secure and rigid, which is great when discussing security but not so much when riding a bike with them.
 Unlike other locks, U-locks are far more cumbersome, regardless of whether you bring them in a bag or on your bike frame.
 Each U-lock tested, except for the Kryptonite Fahgettaboudit Mini, the LITLOK X3, and the Hiplok D1000, comes with a frame mount, though some are better than others.
 The most secure U-lock mount comes with the ABUS Granit X-Plus.
 However, due to its size, it's most likely too bulky to fit into the main triangle of small bike frames, such as kids' bikes or bikes for someone 5'2" and shorter.
 We like the Transit FlexFrame that ships with the New York Standard U-Lock and Kryptonite Evolution Mini, although these can also be difficult on small frames.
 The compact Hiplok DX Wearable U-Lock has a plastic clip attached to it, allowing you to clip it to your belt or back pocket, but be prepared to tighten your belt because it weighs 2.4 lbs and will pull your pants down.
 While convenient for short commutes, its small size is limiting.